LedBurn/LedBurnLEDs/README.md

 - if you're on mac and pygame gui is crashing, try [this](http://stackoverflow.com/a/37235340)

-## Usefull Apps
+## Useful Apps

 ### [Drawing App](Simulator/DrawingApp)
 This app helps you simualte real LED strips.

 ### [Audio Analyzer App](AudioAnalysis)
-This app helps you analyize audio files for animations.
+This app helps you analyze audio files for animations.